ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image depicts a classroom scene with several students seated at desks, engaged in their studies.
-The classroom has a plain, dark-colored wall in the background.

-Key elements of the image include:
+The image shows a classroom setting with students sitting at desks arranged in rows.
+Key elements include:

-- Five children are visible, with two boys in the front row prominently raising their hands.
-- The boy on the left is wearing a navy blue and light blue striped sweater and is actively raising his hand.
-- The boy on the right is dressed in a black jacket and also has his hand raised, but his head is slightly bowed, indicating concentration on his book.
-- Other students behind them are focused on their notebooks or textbooks.
-- The desks are equipped with open books and pencil cases, indicating an active learning environment.
-- One individual in the back appears to be wearing a black headscarf, possibly the teacher or another student.
+1. Students: There are several students visible, all focused on their work or participating.
+Two boys in the foreground are raising their hands, indicating they may want to answer or ask a question.
+2. Desks: The students have open books on their desks, along with personal items such as pencil cases and backpacks.
+3. Background: More students are seated in the background, some looking down at their books or writing.
+4. Setting: The classroom's walls are plain, with a muted color, and there is a power outlet visible on the left side of the image.

-There is no visible text in the image itself, only open books and notebooks on the desks, but the specific content of these materials is not clear due to the image resolution and angle.
+There is no visible text within the image itself, such as posters or writing on the wall.

-The overall layout suggests a traditional classroom setting focused on learning and student participation, suitable for inclusion in an annual development report highlighting education or youth programs.
+The composition highlights an active learning environment with engaged students, suitable for use in an annual development report related to education or student participation.
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p71_img1.jpeg)